-IOM Egypt has historically had a strong cooperation with the National Committee for Preventing Irregular Migration (NCCPIM) and National Committee for Combatting Trafficking in Persons (NCCTiP), which combined in 2017 to form NCCPIM & TiP.
-Concurrently, IOM Egypt continues to contribute to the development of the child protection response from the National Committee for Childhood and Motherhood (NCCM) in reference to securing effective protection mechanisms for Unaccompanied Migrant Children (UMC) and Egyptian youth at risk of irregular migration.
-IOM’s Mission to Egypt ensures that all activities are in line with national government priorities to assist Egyptian as well as foreign migrants.
-Interventions are undertaken in close coordination with national counterparts, the UN country team and relevant national stakeholders.
+At the governmental level, IOM Egypt has a strong cooperation with the National Committee for Preventing Irregular Migration and Traﬃcking in Persons (NCCPIM & TiP).
+Concurrently, IOM Egypt continues to contribute to the development of the child protection response from the National Committee for Childhood and Motherhood (NCCM) in an effort to secure effective protection mechanisms for Unaccompanied Migrant Children (UMC) and Egyptian youth at risk of irregular migration.

-Note: the projects below are in line with the 3RP Humanitarian Response Plan focusing on ‘Life-saving assistance and early recovery’, developed by the Humanitarian Country Team.
+Note: the projects below are part of the Egypt - Regional Refugee and Resilience Plan in Response to the Syria Crisis (2018-2019).
 Furthermore, IOM has included additional interventions that are in line with IOM’s Migration Crisis Operational Framework and country strategy to address migration issues and initiate development-principled programming to establish the foundations for longer-term recovery to complement its humanitarian programmes.

 Overall Targeted Beneficiaries: 3,800 individuals, including 1,000 migrants in government holding facilities, localised vulnerable migrants, returning migrants